Click the INSTALLMENTS button to pay in 3 monthly installments (€105/month).

 - LESSON 3 – Herbal Preparation and Dosages

-This lesson covers the various herbal preparations such as powders, tinctures, extracts, infusions, boluses, compresses, poultices, baths, electuaries, ointments, oils, vinegars, salves, vapour inhalation, fresh and dried herbs, and how these are prepared.
+This lesson covers the various herbal preparations such as powders, tinctures, extracts, infusions, boluses, compresses, poultices, baths, electuaries, ointments, oils, vinegar, salves, vapour inhalation, fresh and dried herbs, and how these are prepared.
 Also, dosages are discussed for various age groups as well as their routes of administration.
 There are also a number of videos to watch on how herbs are made.

 - LESSON 4 – Herbal Materia Medica

 Materia medica is a Latin medical term for the body of collected knowledge about the therapeutic properties of any substance used for healing.
 Simply put, Materia Medica is Latin for ‘Medical Material.’
 The lesson covers the Materia Medica of over 90 herbs covering 350 pages of downloadable and printable material.
 The primary therapeutic actions of herbs are also provided in a searchable format and a materia medica for different body systems.
-There are also historical documents and books on Materia Medica used during last century as well as videos to watch.
+There are also historical documents and books on Materia Medica used during the last century and videos to watch.

 - LESSON 5 – Herbal Pharmacognosy